 The key to this is to keep working – and keep working – and keep working!
 Don’t give up until it is all paid off.

-In the Mini Financial Binder, you are going to be collecting into one binder:
+In the Mini Budget Binder, you are going to be collecting into one planner:

 - Expense Tracker